BACK TO PCSTATS + Motherboards

 While stock Geforce GTX 260 have a 576MHz core clock and a 1242MHz Shader Clock, the GV-N26SO-896I is factory overclocked up to a 680MHz core clock and 1466MHz shaders.
 This core speed increase is accompanied by an increase to the memory speed of the Geforce GTX 260's 896MB of GDDR3, from the standard 1998MHz clock up to a dizzying 2350MHz!

 Gigabyte's GV-N26SO-896I takes advantage of the company's Ultra Durable manufacturing techniques, which you might already be familiar with if you own a Gigabyte motherboard.
 Gigabyte's Ultra Durable VGA motherboards use a 2oz copper PCB layer that functions as a heat spreader and lowers impedance.
-Every board uses Japanese solid state capacitors, ferrite choke cores for better energy efficiency, and low RDS MOFSETs.
+Every board uses Japanese solid state capacitors, ferrite choke cores for better energy efficiency, and low RDS MOSFETs.

 Gigabyte has cherry-picked the NVIDIA Geforce GTX 260 GPUs that go into the GV-N26SO-896I videocard , to make sure that they're the best of the bunch when it comes to overclocking performance.
 Gigabyte promises that these hand picked GPUs will perform better and remain stable even with a high factory overclock.